hypered/design/emails/README.md

 # Notes

 - Maybe add a `dir` attribute on the `<mjml>` element.
-- Host the font ourselves, instead of using Google Fonts.
+- Host the font ourselves, instead of using Google Fonts?
+- We're using a PNG logo.
+It seems the SVG wasn't visible in gmail.
 - There are interesting things listed here: https://documentation.mjml.io/#ports-and-language-bindings (e.g. a Rust version)